sgryjp/dependency-license-collector/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help DLC improve
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

-**Describe the bug**
+## Symptom

-A clear and concise description of what the bug is.
+(A clear and concise description of what the bug is.)

-**To Reproduce**
+## Steps to Reproduce

-Steps to reproduce the behavior:
+(Steps to reproduce the behavior.
+An ordered list is preferred.)
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+1. Step 1
+2. Step 2
+3. ...

+## Expected Behavior

-A clear and concise description of what you expected to happen.
+(A clear and concise description of what you expected to happen.)

-**Screenshots**
+## Environment

+- DLC Version: (e.g.: 22)
+- Python Version: (e.g.: 3.9)
+- OS: (e.g.: Windows, macOS, Ubuntu 24.04)

+## Logs or Screenshots

-If applicable, add screenshots to help explain your problem.
+(If applicable, copy & paste command log or screenshots to help explain your problem.)

-**Environment**
- - OS: [e.g. Ubuntu 24.04]
- - Python Version: [e.g. 3.9]
- - DLC Version: [e.g. 22]

-**Additional context**
+## Additional Context

-Add any other context about the problem here.
+(Add any other context about the problem here.)